Universal Nonminimal Coupling-to-Starobinsky Matching and a Single-Field Attractor: Phenomenology: the Starobinsky target

 This is a powerful result: a detection of primordial gravitational waves ($r$) places a precise integral bound on the heavy sector's nonminimal couplings and mass spectrum, regardless of the microscopic details.

-\textit{Falsifiability}---The model makes specific predictions that allow it to be ruled out.
+\prlitem{iii} Falsifiability: The model makes specific predictions that allow it to be ruled out.
 The `attractor regime' ($m_{s,\rm eff} > H$) is mandatory for the validity of the Starobinsky target.
-Violations of this regime would manifest as: (i) \textbf{Persistent Isocurvature:} If the attractor condition \eqref{eq:AttractorBound_main} fails, entropic modes survive, creating $\mathcal{O}(1)$ isocurvature fractions or large non-Gaussianity ($f_{\rm NL}^{\rm local} \gg 1$). (ii) \textbf{Tensor Consistency Violation:} The clean prediction relies on the vacuum consistency relation $n_T = -r/8$. (iii) \textbf{Ghost Modes:} Observation of a spin-2 resonance below the EFT cutoff would invalidate the heavy-ghost assumption ($m_2 \gg H$).
-Any of these signatures would falsify the universal $R^2$ attractor described here.
+Violations of this regime would manifest as: \begin{enumerate} \item {\textit{Persistent isocurvature.}} If the attractor condition \eqref{eq:AttractorBound_main} fails, entropic modes survive, creating $\mathcal{O}(1)$ isocurvature fractions or large non-Gaussianity ($f_{\rm NL}^{\rm local} \gg 1$). \item {\textit{Tensor consistency violation.}} The clean prediction relies on the vacuum consistency relation $n_T = -r/8$. \item {\textit{Ghost modes.}} Observation of a spin-2 resonance below the EFT cutoff would invalidate the heavy-ghost assumption ($m_2 \gg H$). \end{enumerate} Any of these signatures would falsify the universal $R^2$ attractor described here.

-\section{Discussion and Outlook}
+\section{Discussion and outlook}

-\textit{UV Context and EFT Consistency}---Our results find natural footing in UV completions.
+Our results find natural footing in UV completions.
 In string theory, curvature-squared terms descend generically from $\alpha'$ corrections, populating the 4D basis $\{R^2, R_{\mu\nu}^2, C^2\}$~\cite{Zwiebach:1985uq,Gross:1986mw,Bergshoeff:1989de,Metsaev:1987zx,Green:1984sg,Polchinski:1998rr}.
 Similarly, in $N{=}1$ supergravity, the $R{+}R^2$ sector is off-shell equivalent to standard SUGRA coupled to chiral matter~\cite{Cecotti:1987sa,Ferrara:2010yw}.
 Crucially, the unitarity of these completions implies that the massive spin-2 ghost associated with $R_{\mu\nu}^2$ acts as a heavy regulator.
 By keeping $m_2 \gtrsim \Lambda_{\rm EFT} \gg H$, we ensure it decouples during inflation (satisfying Higuchi bounds~\cite{Higuchi:1986py,Deser:2001pe}), leaving behind the local operators of our effective action.
-The positivity of the scalaron kinetic term ($\alpha' > 0$), favored by eikonal causality~\cite{Camanho:2014apa,Adams:2006sv}, is guaranteed in our framework whenever the heavy-sector Hessian is positive definite (Sec.~\ref{sec:NMC}).
+The positivity of the scalaron kinetic term ($\alpha' > 0$), favored by eikonal causality~\cite{Camanho:2014apa,Adams:2006sv}, is guaranteed in our framework whenever the heavy-sector Hessian is positive definite.

 Our analysis leads to three main insights.
 First, in the metric branch, the dynamics simplify to a compact scalaron effective field theory, whose physical mass spectrum is controlled by the shifted combinations $\alpha'=\alpha+\beta/3$ and $\delta_{\rm eff}=\delta+\beta/2$.
 More broadly, we find that generic nonminimal couplings can always be matched, in a frame-independent way, onto an emergent scalaron described by $\alpha'_{\rm NMC}=\tfrac12\,F_a (M^{-2})^{ab} F_b$.
 This observation has a direct observational payoff in which precision CMB measurements effectively solve an inverse problem that from the measured pair $(n_s,r)$, $\alpha'_{\rm tot}$ can be determined, which in turn constrains the projected nonminimal coupling $F_a (M^{-2})^{ab} F_b$ of the heavy-sector.
 When these constraints are combined with isocurvature bounds (limiting the Weyl uplift parameter $K^2$), cosmological data begin to probe the geometry of the underlying compactified manifold itself.
 Finally, we identify a quantitative, selection-enhanced single-field attractor bound, providing a natural explanation for the absence of observable isocurvature perturbations on CMB scales.